ManojThulung/ManojThulung/README.md

 - 👋 Yoh!
 I’m Manoj Rai.
 - 👀 I’m interested in web design and development.
-- 🌱 I’m on a journey to master React ecosystem.
+- 🌱 I’m on a journey to master Front-end development.
 - 💞️ I'm always open to discuss about your project and talk about new things😀.

 <!---